bondarenkod/xf-ios-renderer-issue/README.md

 ### Expected Behavior
-- Both labels for both platforms should be of 'HotPink' color.
+- Both Entry controls for both platforms should be of 'HotPink' color.
-- Debug is also not working in `file`, neither `.ctor` or `OnElementChanged` are called.
+- Debug is also not working in `AwesomeControl.iOS\AwesomeEntryRenderer.cs`, neither `.ctor` or `OnElementChanged` are called.

 ### Actual Behavior